sammyd/iOS8-day-by-day-book/manuscript/08-today-extension.md

 which is just one of six new extension points on iOS.
 Today, it's the chance of the today extension, or widget.

 Widgets allow you to add content to the today screen on a device.
-Until iOS8, this area has been sacred - with only system apps being allowed to display anything there.
+Until iOS 8, this area has been sacred - with only system apps being allowed to display anything there.
 This new extension point will allow you to bring small amounts of relevant info to your users, in an easily accessible fashion.